-DePaul's recyclables are collected by Republic Services where they are sorted, compacted and sold.
+DePaul's recyclables are collected by Republic Services to be sorted, compacted and sold.
 Republic practices single stream recycling, meaning that no separation of recyclables is required.
 So why are there so many types of recycling bins on campus?
 The different bins help to reduce contamination (e.g., when paper is kept separate from bottles and cans, less of it gets wet and dirty which makes it unfit for recycling) and spread awareness.
-Republic also extracts recyclables from the waste stream in their facilities.
+Republic Services also extracts recyclables from the regular waste stream in their facilities.
 Overall, DePaul on average recycles 70-80 tons of material each month.

-- All types of paper except: please, NO coffee cups, food containers, paper towels, napkins, tissues, glossy receipts, nothing excessively wet or dirty
+- All types of paper except: NO coffee cups, food containers, paper towels, napkins, tissues, glossy receipts or paper that is excessively wet

 - Schmitt Academic Center, 1st floor near elevators/Kenmore entrance

-- ness and Recreation Center, near front desk
+- Ray Meyer Fitness and Recreation Center, near front desk

 - Student Center, 1st floor near information desk

-- McGowan South, 1st floor near Belden entrance & in the Environmental Science & Studies Department, Suite 203
+- McGowan South, 1st floor near Belden entrance & Environmental Science & Studies Department, Suite 203

 - John T. Richardson Library, Kenmore entrance